 - Affidavit of Eligibility for a Residency Permit (PDF 362 KB): The Albanian authorities require you to submit an “Affidavit of Eligibility for Residency Permit in the Republic of Albania”, which is a sworn statement regarding criminal history and other details notarized by a consular officer at the U.S. Embassy in Tirana.
 (The current requirement is that the affidavit must be done by the U.S. Embassy in Tirana on this document only [pdf], and the document may not be considered valid unless it is used within 90 days from the notarization date.)
 The standard notary fee of $50.00 applies.
 Payment can be made in cash (dollars or leke) or by credit card (Visa, Master Card, American Express, Diners Club, and Discover).
 Upon notarization of the document, some immigration offices require this affidavit to be authenticated by the Office of Legalization at the Albanian Ministry for Europe and Foreign Affairs (MEFA).
 Check with the nearest Post Office about the process.

 - To obtain the above affidavit [pdf], please schedule an online appointment for a notary service with our office.

 Your Immediate Family Members

-If you enter Albania with your family and wish to reside more than a year, all adults over the age of eighteen must file separate applications for residence permits.
+If you enter Albania with your family and wish to reside more than one year, all adults over the age of 18 must file separate applications for residence permits.
 Minor children are included in parents’ applications, however, if they become adults (turn 18) while in Albania they would need to apply for their own residence permit.
 If you have a residence permit and give birth to a child in Albania, you must notify the office of the Regional Directorate of Border and Migration having jurisdiction over your place of residence within 30 days of the child’s birth.